Characterization of the gravitational wave spectrum from sound waves within the sound shell model: Low wave number tail of the GW spectrum from sound waves

-In this section, we study the amplitude of the GW spectrum analytically by evaluating its low-frequency limit $k \to 0$.
-We consider an expanding Universe and adopt the stationary assumption of \Eq{eq_EK_Eu_st}, following the derivation of the sound shell model \cite{Hindmarsh:2019phv}.
+In this section, we study the amplitude of the GW spectrum analytically, by evaluating its low-frequency limit $k \to 0$.
+We do not assume flat space-time but consider an expanding Universe.
+Following the sound shell model \cite{Hindmarsh:2019phv}, we adopt the stationary assumption of \Eq{eq_EK_Eu_st}, assuming its validity down to $k\rightarrow 0$ (see discussion in \Sec{UETC_velfield}).
+The source is assumed to be stationary but still characterized by a finite lifetime, $\delta \tfin$.
+Note that this might introduce a spurious effect in the final GW spectrum due to the sharp cutoff of the integrals in time \cite{Caprini:2009yp}.
+However, we deem this not important, given the good agreement of the GW spectrum evaluated semi-analytically following the sound shell model with the one from numerical simulations \cite{Hindmarsh:2016lnk,Hindmarsh:2019phv}.
 The study of the GW spectrum at all $k$ is presented in \Sec{numerical_GW}.

 In \Sec{GW_SSM}, we start by collecting the results of \Sec{sw_sec} to evaluate the GW spectrum, and comment on the consequences of the expansion of the Universe.

-We find in \Sec{k_to_0_sec} that the GW spectrum follows a $k^3$ scaling at low $k$, as expected from previous work but in contradiction with the $k^9$ scaling found in ref.~\cite{Hindmarsh:2019phv}.
-In \Sec{k3_k9}, we follow their calculation and find the $k^9$ under an assumption that is only justified for the UETC found in the sound shell model under certain conditions that do not hold in the $k \to 0$ limit, recovering the $k^3$ scaling.
+We find in \Sec{k_to_0_sec} that the GW spectrum follows a $k^3$ scaling at low $k$: this is expected from previous analyses, both analytical \cite{Cai:2023guc} and numerical \cite{Jinno:2022mie,Sharma:2023mao}, but it is in contradiction with the findings of the original sound shell model of Ref.~\cite{Hindmarsh:2019phv}, which obtains instead that, at scales larger than the peak, the GW spectrum goes as $k^9$.
+In \Sec{k3_k9}, we reproduce the calculation of Ref.~\cite{Hindmarsh:2019phv} and show that the $k^9$ behavior is recovered only when one makes an assumption for the UETC that is, however, only justified under certain conditions that do not hold in the $k \to 0$ limit.
+We therefore claim that the $k^3$ scaling is the correct one in the low-$k$ limit.